 Later I became a workshop and conference speaker both locally, regionally, and nationally.

 After over 10 years of study and research, I made a major life decision and on September 20, 2003, I was Baptized and Chrismated into the Holy Eastern Orthodox Christian Church and given the new name Kieranna, after the Irish Saint Kieran of Clonmacnois.
 However, I have not lost the appreciation and roots of my early journey in Christianity.
 I consider myself still very evangelical, conservative, and charismatic.
 My journey through life is about trying to stay in the middle of the path, not veering to far off to the left nor to the right.
 I will freely admit that I am a “work in progress” and am still on my journey of spiritual discovery.
 I know I will always be learning, growing and perfecting my faith until the “day of the Lord” arrives for me.

 In March 2003, as Executive Director of the Crisis Pregnancy Center I resigned for a much needed sabbatical.
-After taking my much needed sabbatical I Felt God’s leading to go into business for myself and make use of the wide variety of blessings, experiences, and abilities; giving me the flexibility I needed and at the same time generate a means of self-support.
+After taking my much needed sabbatical, I followed God’s leading to go into business for myself and make use of the wide variety of blessings, experiences, and abilities; giving me the flexibility I needed and at the same time generate a means of self-support.

 INTERESTS & HOBBIES:

-Kathleen has chosen to remain single, serving the Lord in whatever her hand finds to do.
-She lives with her Italian Greyhound named Skip; along with her roommate and friend, Dee, with her two Havana Brown cats, Alexandria Rose and Misty Rose.
+I have chosen to remain single, serving the Lord in whatever my hand finds to do.
+I lives with my Italian Greyhound named Skip; along with my roommate and friend and her two Havana Brown cats, Alexandria and Misty.